End-of-Summer Weight Gain

 While very insulating, these dense foods are also harder to digest and more easily stored as fat.

-The Good News!
-Navigating weight gain’s perfect storm is about building an even layer of winter fat, rather than excess, in the wrong places.
+Good news!
+Navigating weight gain’s perfect storm is about building an even layer of winter fat, rather than excess in the wrong places.

-1. Give yourself permission to eat lots and lots of ripe veggies and yes, it’s okay to eat those fruits as well.
-Better a small healthy layer of insulating fat than the damage that a month of binging on barbeque and vacation food can do.
+- Give yourself permission to eat lots of ripe veggies and yes, it’s okay to eat those fruits as well.
+Better a small healthy layer of insulating fat than the damage that a month of binging on barbecue and vacation food can do.
 Fill up on the good stuff!

-2. This time of year, the accumulated heat will dehydrate us.
+- This time of year, accumulated heat will dehydrate us.
 As the brain often perceives thirst as hunger, we start eating.
 Try to drink 1/2 of your ideal body weight in ounces of water per day.

-3. Boost digestive strength, so that if you are eating the heavier foods, you help your system digest and process it.
-Consider 1 capsule of both Warm Digest and Beet Cleanse about 15 minutes before meals with a full glass of water.
-This will help to boost digestive strength before the meal.
+- Boost digestive strength, so that if you eat heavier food, you help your system digest and process it.
+Consider one capsule of both Warm Digest and Beet Cleanse about 15 minutes before meals with a full glass of water.
+This will help boost digestive strength.

-4. Fear not those extra pounds!
-October is a great detox season and a great time to lose the pounds and fully reset the digestive strength you will need this winter to stay healthy.
-Consider our Group Colorado Cleanse Event, which starts October 9th.
-If you are not ready for a two week cleanse, I suggest you start with our 4-Day Short Home Cleanse.
+- Fear not those extra pounds!
+October is a great detox season and a great time to lose the pounds and fully reset digestive strength you will need this winter to stay healthy.
+Consider our Group Colorado Cleanse, held each spring and fall.
+If you are not ready for a two-week cleanse, I suggest you start with our four-day Short Home Cleanse.
 Download our free Short Home Cleanse eBook here.

 What do you do to prepare your mind and body for winter?